 Dinner at the Toroa Cafe

-Breeding Colony of Penguins
+Breeding colony of penguins

 As the sunset, we headed out for our second tour, this time to see the penguins come home.

 Standing on the platform overlooking Pilots Beach, we watched for movement in the water.
-Each evening at dusk, the Little Blue Penguins come home in groups, called rafts.
+Each evening at dusk, the Little Blue Penguins come home in groups called rafts.

-The gentle breeze carries the fresh aroma of the ocean mixed with wafts of damp penguin.
+The gentle breeze carries the fresh aroma of the ocean mixed with wafts of damp penguins.
 Their tiny bodies waddle up the beach, scamper over the rocks, and disappear into burrows.
 The loud squawking vocalization of the penguins is the only thing that interrupts our thoughts.

 We saw 95 Little Blues that night.
 They are part of a breeding colony of penguins that mate for life and return to the same spot on Pilots Beach daily.